Fastrings/Photomosaics/README.md

 # PHOTOMOSAICS

 Simple photomosaics program using OpenCV in python.
+This program is available in 2 different formats.
+In this Github repository, you can see and download the source code to try it out for yourself on your own computer.
+If you do not wish to download the whole code, you can try the program on the website [here](https://photomosaics-noekskf7fa-od.a.run.app).

 The photomosaic algorithm is a way to create a large image by using smaller images as tiles.
 Each tile is chosen to best match the colors of the corresponding section of the large image.